-10.1.5 St Marys Church, Sturminster Marshall holds Church Services every week and monthly concerts.
-There is a small congregation for the population of village settlement.
-St Marys Church, Almer is a 13th Century Church holds services once a month and is used as a meeting place.
+8.1.6 St Marys Church, Sturminster Marshall holds two Church Services every week in addition to festival services, school end of term services and those for baptisms, weddings and funerals.
+St. Mary's is an active church holding an annual church fete, monthly market stall, a winter season of concerts and many other social and fundraising activities.
+St Marys Church, Almer is a 13th Century Church which holds services once a month and is used as a meeting place.

-10.1.6 There are 3 public houses in the Parish.
+8.1.7 There are 3 public houses in the Parish.
 The Red Lion and The Golden Fox are located in the village and used by many local residents.
 The Worlds End is located in Almer.
 Sturminster Marshall Golf Club also offers a bar and eating area.

-10.1.7 The public green spaces are also important for social events.
+8.1.8 The public green spaces are also important for social events.
 These spaces are covered in the section on Local Green Spaces, but as an example, there is a Maypole located on Maypole Green, where May Day Celebrations have taken place since 1101 and the school children take part in the maypole dancing.